Clang Online Tutorials

 TypeCompiler front end

-LicenseApache License 2.0 with LLVM Exceptions
+LicenseApache 2.0 with LLVM Exceptions

 Websiteclang.llvm.org

 Clang operates in tandem with the LLVM compiler back end and has been a subproject of LLVM 2.6 and later.
-As with LLVM, it is free and open-source software under the Apache License 2.0 software license.
+As with LLVM, it is free and open-source software under the Apache 2.0 software license.
 Its contributors include Apple, Microsoft, Google, ARM, Sony, Intel, and AMD.

-Clang 17, the latest major version of Clang as of October 2023, has full support for all published C++ standards up to C++17, implements most features of C++20, and has initial support for the upcoming C++23 standard.
+Clang 17, the latest major version of Clang as of October 2023, has full support for all published C++ standards up to C++17, implements most features of C++20, and has initial support for the C++23 standard.
 Since v16.0.0, Clang compiles C++ using the GNU++17 dialect by default, which includes features from the C++17 standard and conforming GNU extensions.

-Background edit
+Background

 In 2005, Apple Inc. made extensive use of LLVM in several commercial products, including the iOS SDK and Xcode 3.1.
 An OpenGL code compiler for OS X that converts OpenGL calls into more fundamental calls for graphics processing units (GPU) that do not support certain features, was one of the first uses of LLVM.
 This enabled Apple to support OpenGL on computers using Intel GMA chipsets, increasing performance on those machines.